 What to collect before filling in the form

-Gather together these pieces of information relating to the person applying for Attendance Allowance:
+Gather together the following information relating to the person applying for Attendance Allowance:

 - National Insurance number